This asparagus farro risotto is a healthy one-pot vegetarian meal made with spring vegetables and whole grains, perfect for easy dinners.

 Most likely the farro you buy will be pearled.
 Just check the cooking instructions for suggested timing, and continue simmering the grain until you receive the consistency you desire.

 Cooked farro has a pleasant chewy texture, with a slightly nutty taste.
 Today we are turning farro into risotto, but you can easily enjoy farro in soups or salads.
+I also use it in my Vegan Black Bean & Farro Burger for a hearty, satisfying bite.

 Overall, this asparagus farro risotto is rich and satisfying, and very easy to make.